 We provide protective measures.
 Disinfectant is available on each floor.
 If need be, we can provide a disposable face mask.

 We regularly disinfect and air our space.
-We introduced a service break from 15.00 to 16.00.

 We take our temperatures before we start working.